Puza24/cypress_bloxico_website/README.md

 ## Description

-This repository purpose is practising Cypress Automation tool by writing auotmation tests for [Bloxico website](https://bloxico.com/).
+This repository purpose is practising writing Auotmation Tests for [Bloxico website](https://bloxico.com/) with Cypress Automation tool.